By Jonathan Berg

 first helped take forward a successful screw making

 business.
-He then used those business skills to new
+He then used those business skills to move into

-opportunities in local politics, and helped to change
+local politics, and helped to change Birmingham in

 Chamberlain’s Early Life